SAIL: Test-Time Scaling for In-Context Imitation Learning with VLM

 Studying how uncertainty-aware vision-language models can generate exploratory subgoals for task and motion planning.

-Building data generation pipelines for training autonomous robot foundation models with generative simulation.
+Building data generation pipelines for training autonomous robot foundation models using generative simulation.

 Exploring scalable imitation learning for humanoid and dexterous manipulation in simulation-rich environments.